rafaelqueiroz88/dotenv_simple_reader/README.md

 Access your application address (...localhost:<your_port_number>/<your_app_location>)

-Edit your own .env file and put it in root folder
+Edit your own .env file and put it in your app root folder

 It will ignore short line coments and return an array